justincasher/justincasher.github.io/articles/IU-Analysis-Qualifying-Solutions/IU-Analysis-Qualifying-Solutions.md

 \leq e (y-x)
 $$

 implies our sequence is uniformly equicontinuous since $$ x $$ is continuous.
-Thus, we can apply the Ascoli-Arzelà Theorem to a get a uniformly convergent subsequence, and the Uniform Limit Theorem to see that the limit of this subsequence is continuous. $$ \blacksquare $$
+Thus, we can apply the Ascoli-Arzelà theorem to a get a uniformly convergent subsequence, and the uniform limit theorem to see that the limit of this subsequence is continuous. $$ \blacksquare $$

 **2017 W P7.** &nbsp; *Let $$ f_n \colon [0, 1] \to \RR $$ converge pointwise to $$ f $$.
 Assume $$ f_n $$ and $$ f $$ are continuous. (a) Does*